 Adults will make use of Marvellous Me App to send positive messages home relating to learning or based on the school values.
+This includes Thumbs Up points which rewards 'doing the right thing at the right time!'

 • Verbal Praise: Day to Day Behaviour Regulation